MSU-Libraries/catalog/docs/helper-scripts.md

 the step of sourcing the `.env` file for the environment directory used and calling `envsubstr` on the compose file before deploying the stack.

-Make sure you run it as the deploy user so that the proper Docker container registry credentials are passed.
+Make sure you run it as the `deploy` user so that the proper Docker container registry credentials are passed.
+While running as `root` would also work since the script will detect that and switch users, this documentation will list using the `deploy` user to help indicate that is the user with the proper credentials to the container registry.

 ```bash
 # Deploy the catalog stack for the catalog-prod environment